books for young readers

 I give programs and workshops for students in elementary school through college, at schools and libraries across the country.

 Presentations can be tailored to any age or grade.
-Please allow up to 50 minutes or one class period for each presentation, including Q&A. I can schedule up to four presentations in one day.
+Please allow up to 50 minutes or one class period for each presentation, including Q&A. Allow additional time for book signing.

 $2,200 per day